-May is National Foster Care Month and an opportunity to support the heroes who give of themselves so children can have someone to call family.
-CERI is part of the global movement to grow foster care in countries where it is not yet developed.
-We help foster families around the world through counseling, teaching parenting skills and providing financial support.
-Here is a story of one mom making a difference for kids at home and around the world.
+May is National Foster Care Month.
+CERI is part of the global movement to grow foster care around the world.
+Here’s the story of one mom making a difference for kids at home and abroad.

-Cathy spent much of her life in the Midwest, where she married, had two children and eventually separated from her first husband.
-Among the pain in that separation was accepting that her children might now make cherished memories without her.
-There were snowball fights and grocery trips and inside jokes she may never know.
+Cathy grew up in the Midwest, where she married, had two children, and eventually separated from her first husband.
+In the midst of the pain of separation, Cathy experienced additional heartbreak: the realization that her children would soon make cherished memories without her.
+There were snowball fights and inside jokes she may never know.
 But becoming content with that new reality would be the first of many lessons in her journey.

-Becoming a parent to Mary looks as different as becoming one to Cathy’s own children, or to her adult stepdaughter.
-It is like the care she gives as a volunteer with teenagers in foster care, or as a CERI donor who supports children in countries half a world away.
-It is wholly unique, wholly the same.
+Becoming a parent to Mary looks different.
+It is wholly unique, yet wholly the same.
 It is motherhood.
-Complicated, scary, selfless; a journey of patience like the rings of a tree, each telling stories, each building layers that create a foundation strong enough to survive the years to come.
+Complicated, scary, selfless; a journey of patience like the rings of a tree, each layer building a foundation strong enough to survive the years to come.